alexfernandez/deployment/README.md

     $ node bin/deployment.js

-If you installed the package globally you can just use the command:
+If you installed the package globally you can just use the command `deployment`:

     $ deployment

 Will launch a deployment, using the current directory as deployment directory.
-The temp directory will be called like current, but reside in `../test`.
-For instance, if your current directory is `/home/af/projects/x`, the default test directory will be `/home/af/projects/test/x`.
+If no test directory is given, the deployment will just download the latest code and put it in production.

+When a test directory is given:

+    $ node bin/deployment --testdir "../test/package/"

+then package tests will be run first, and only if they succeed will the deployment proceed.
+A deployment directory can also be given:

+    $ node bin/deployment --dir "package/"

 #### Options